 - What did you and your former partner bring into the relationship when you first commenced living together?

 - What did each of you contribute financially throughout the relationship?
 Think about each of your employment histories; the wages you earned; redundancies or inheritances that may have been received and where those funds were applied.

 - What did each of you contribute non-financially throughout the relationship?
 For example, who was responsible for the homemaker duties?
 If you have children, who was primarily responsible for their care?

 - Think about your ongoing future needs – is one party significantly older than the other?
 Do either of you have health concerns that require ongoing treatment or impact your ability to work?
 After separation, who will have primary care of the kids?
 Does one party earn significantly more than the other?

 - If you have been separated for some time, we will also want to know what your financial arrangements have been.
 Who is paying the bills?
 Has anything been sold?

 During your appointment, you may also receive a ‘to do list’ including a list of documentation you need to collect for us and other enquiries or steps you may need to take.
 You should walk away from the appointment with a general advice and understanding of your entitlements, and any interim matters that may need attention.

-Book a consultation with Vanessa and determine what’s involved.
+Book a consultation with our family law team and determine what’s involved.